bombasticSlacks/Reclaimers/Game/Military.md

 nav_order: 0
 ---
 # Military
 Military reclaimers specialize in using force to solve problems.
-Provided the best of the best when it comes to weapons and armour.
 {: .no_toc }

 <details open markdown="block">